 How to get rid of corns and calluses

-Brachfeld notes that most any pharmacy will carry felt pads for cushioning corns, callus removing liquids, and pumice stones to “sand” down a callus.
+Most pharmacies sell felt pads for cushioning corns, callus removing liquids, and pumice stones to sand down a callus.

-You should never try to remove corns and calluses by yourself with cutting tools, such as razor blades or shavers, as this can result in serious infection, Brachfeld says.
-If you want or need immediate relief, a podiatrist or dermatologist can remove these areas of skin for you.
+You should never try to remove corns and calluses with cutting tools, such as razor blades or shavers, as that can result in serious infection, Brachfeld says.
+If you want or need immediate relief, a podiatrist or dermatologist can remove those areas of skin for you.

-The thickened skin of a corn or callus can be pared down painlessly by using a scalpel blade.
-Sometimes, repeated or regular trimming sessions are needed.
-Once a corn or callus has been pared down, it may not return if you use the right shoes for you.
+A doctor can trim the thickened skin of a corn or callus with a scalpel.
+Sometimes, you need repeated or regular trimming sessions.
+Once a corn or callus has been pared down, it may not return if you use the right shoes.

-Chemical treatments can also be used.
+Chemical treatments can also help.
 Most contain salicylic acid, which dissolves the protein that makes up your corn and the thick layer of dead skin on top of it.

 With your shoes, you might be buying the correct size, but not the correct width.
-“Get your feet professionally measured at least once at a good shoe store or foot doctor’s office to know the correct size/width of your foot.
+“Get your feet professionally measured at least once at a good shoe store or foot doctor’s office to know the correct size and width of your foot.
 Also, going without socks can increase pressure from shoes,” Brachfeld says.

-He adds that if you have deficiencies in A, E, and B vitamins, as well as essential fatty acids (omega 3’s), these skin conditions can be aggravated.
-Be sure your multiple vitamin contains them.
-He says you should also take daily fish oil capsules.
+He adds that deficiencies in A, E, and B vitamins, as well as essential fatty acids (omega 3s), can aggravate these skin conditions.
+Be sure your multivitamin contains them.
+You can also take daily fish oil capsules.

 For many people, corns and calluses are a daily part of life, but not necessarily.
 Wearing the right shoes for your feet can prevent most problems.